OlaoluwaM/optIns/README.md

 + ESLint
 + Tailwind Css
-+ Jest
++ Tailwind Css with CRA

 ## How it works

 Each script will ``npm install`` all the required packages for the specified tool.
 After, it will grab a config from my configs repo for that specified dependency and copy it to the root of the project directory

-# Important

-**Make sure to run this scripts in the root of your project directory**.
+Then it will perform any custom commands afterwards Additionally, if the dependency is already installed in the project running the script will remove it